 2. Where the standardised baseline is used established pursuant to Article 4(5), additionality as referred to in paragraph 1 is considered to be complied with.
-Where the activity-specific baseline is used established pursuant to Article 4(6), additionality as referred to in paragraph 1, points (a) and (b), shall be demonstrated through specific additionality tests as set out in the applicable certification methodologies set out in the delegated acts adopted pursuant to Article 8.
+Where the activity-specific baseline is used established pursuant to Article 4(6), additionality as referred to in paragraph 1, points (a) and (b), shall be demonstrated through specific additionality tests as set out in- in accordance with the applicable certification methodologies set out in the delegated acts adopted pursuant to Article 8.

-Long-term storage
+Long-term storage, monitoring and liability

-- An operator or group of operators shall demonstrate that a carbon removal activity aims at ensuring ensures the long-term storage of carbon that carbon is stored permanently or on a long-term basis. - 2.
-For the purposes of paragraph 1, an operator or group of operators shall comply with both of the following criteria:

-(a) they shall monitor and mitigate any identified risks of release of the stored carbon occurring during the monitoring period;

-(b) they shall be subject to appropriate liability mechanisms in order to address any release of the stored carbon occurring during the monitoring period.
-The liability mechanisms

-2a.
-The monitoring referred to in paragraph 2, point (a) shall:

-- (i) for permanent carbon storage, be consistent with the monitoring rules referred to in Articles 13 to 16 of Directive 2009/31/EC; - (ii) for carbon permanently chemically bound in products, be consistent with the rules concerning the requirements for considering that carbon has become permanently chemically bound adopted pursuant to Article 12(3b) of Directive 2003/87/EC; - (iii) for carbon farming and carbon storage in long lasting products, be set out in accordance with the rules laid down in the certification methodologies set out in the delegated acts adopted pursuant to Article 8.
+- 1. An operator or group of operators shall demonstrate that a carbon removal activity aims at ensuring ensures the long-term storage of carbon that the carbon is stored permanently or aims to store the carbon on a over the long-term basis. - 1a.
+Soil emission reduction activities shall be subject to appropriate monitoring and liability mechanisms as set out in the delegated acts adopted pursuant to Article 8. - 2.
+For the purposes of paragraph 1, an operator or group of operators shall comply with both of the following criteria: - (a) they shall be subject to rules to monitor and mitigate any identified risks of release of the stored carbon occurring during the monitoring period; - (b) they shall be subject to appropriate liability mechanisms as set out in the delegated acts adopted pursuant to Article 8 in order to address any release of the stored carbon occurring during the monitoring period.
+The liability mechanisms - 2a.
+The monitoring rules referred to in paragraph 2, point (a) shall: - (i) for permanent carbon storage, be consistent with the monitoring rules referred to set out in Articles 13 to 16 of Directive 2009/31/EC; - (ii) for carbon permanently chemically bound in products, be consistent with the rules eoneerning the requirements for considering that carbon has become permanently chemically bound adopted pursuant to Article 12(3b) of Directive 2003/87/EC;

-2b.
-The liability mechanisms referred to in paragraph 2, point (b), shall;

-- (i) for permanent carbon storage, be consistent with the obligations referred to in Articles 17 and 18 of Directive 2009/31/EC; - (ii) for carbon permanently chemically bound in products, be consistent with the rules for permanently chemically bound carbon adopted pursuant to Article 12(3b) of Directive 2003/87/EC; - (iii) for carbon storage in long lasting products and carbon farming, be set out and duly justified in the applicable certification methodology and may include upfront insurance, collective buffers or discounting of carbon removal units. - 3.
-For carbon farming and carbon storage in products, the carbon removed and subsequently stored by a carbon removal activity shall be considered released to the atmosphere at the end of the monitoring period.
+- (iii) for carbon farming and carbon storage in long lasting products, be set out in accordance with the rules laid down in the certification methodologies set out in the delegated acts adopted pursuant to Article 8. - 2b.
+The liability mechanisms referred to in paragraph 2, point (b), shall: - (i) for permanent carbon storage, be consistent with the obligations referred to set out in Articles 17 and 18 of Directive 2009/31/EC; - (ii) for carbon permanently chemically bound in products, be consistent with the rules for permanently chemically bound carbon adopted pursuant to Article 12(3b) of Directive 2003/87/EC; - (iii) for carbon storage in long lasting products and for carbon farming, be set out and duly justified in the applicable certification methodology and may include up-front insurance, collective buffers or discounting of carbon removal units. - 3.
+For carbon farming and carbon storage in long-lasting products, the carbon removed and subsequently stored by a carbon removal activity shall be considered released to the atmosphere at the end of the monitoring period, unless the monitoring period is prolonged.